larcjs/larc/docs/books/building-with-larc/chapter-05-getting-started.md

 ## Prerequisites

-Before you begin, make sure you have:

-**Required:**
-- A modern web browser (Chrome 90+, Firefox 88+, Safari 14+, or Edge 90+)
-- A text editor (VS Code, Sublime Text, Vim—your choice)
-- A way to serve static files (Python, PHP, Node, or any HTTP server)

-**Helpful but Optional:**

-- Git (for cloning examples)
-- Browser DevTools familiarity (Console, Network, Elements tabs)
-- Basic command-line comfort

-That's it.
-No Node.js, no npm, no build tools.
-If you have a browser and can start a local server, you're ready.
+This chapter assumes you have the prerequisites covered in Chapter 1.
+The short version: a modern browser, a text editor, and a way to serve static files.
+That's it — no Node.js, no npm, no build tools required.

+> **TIP**: If you need to set up a local server quickly, `python3 -m http.server 8000` works on most systems with Python installed.

 ## Installation Options